 Dr. Michael Villiger, PhD is the head of Performance and Research of Sports Medicine of Davos Sports & Health, Davos Hospital, an approved Swiss Olympic Medical Center.
 He got his Degree at the ETH Zurich and is a specialist in movement and exercise science and performance testing with an interdisciplinary focus on biochemical-, neuro- and sports science (SGS) and health and sports medicine (SEMS).
 Dr. Villiger is also the Chief Innovation Officer and Co-Owner of Fusion.Robot, a Sport-/Tennis Teacher Instructor (BASPO) and Supervisor/Examiner at THIM University of Applied Sciences.
 In his professional career he served as a Researcher in several institutes (SUPSI, Uni/ETH Zurich, Balgrist University Hospital, PUK, University of Calgary) and was the Head of Scientific Training at THIM.
 He lectures, educates and trains students (physical therapy, health and sports science) and was responsible for the development and testing of new rehabilitation and medical systems combined with virtual reality, functional MRI, gait analysis, (neuro)physiological and psychological tests.
 Furthermore, he collaborates with various research (e.g. SIAF and AO Foundation) and educational (e.g. SSGD, Talent School Davos and FHGR) institutes, sports associations and clubs (e.g. Swiss Ski and HCD) or companies and tourism organizations (e.g. Idiag AG, CSEM and DDO).

-Debbie Maurer is a resident physician at the Department of Sports Medicine of Davos Sports & Health, Davos Hospital, and a research associate at the Swiss Institute of Allergy and Asthma Research (SIAF) with a main interest in sports medicine and exercise immunology.
+Dr. Debbie Maurer, MD, is a resident physician at the Department of Sports, Exercise and Health of the University of Basel, Switzerland.
 She completed her medical studies in 2019 at the University of Zurich.
+She started her residency at the Department of Sports Medicine of Davos Sports & Health, Davos Hospital and worked as a research associate at the Swiss Institute of Allergy and Asthma Research (SIAF), where her main research interest was in sports medicine and exercise immunology.
 As one of SRISM’s co-founders, she was greatly involved in its establishment and in the planning and execution of its first research projects.
 In 2020, she joined the International Olympic Committee (IOC) Medical’s research group at the Youth Olympic Games in Lausanne to conduct a surveillance study on athlete injury and illnesses during the games.
-She is a Junior Member of the European Academy of Allergy and Clinical Immunology (EAACI).
-In 2022, she will continue her specialization training in the Department of Sports, Exercise and Health of the University of Basel.
+Since 2021, she works as a team doctor for Switzerland’s U18 women’s ice hockey national team.